maciejhirsz/logos/book/src/attributes/logos.md

 }
 ```

-(Note that the above supatterns are redundant as the same can be achieved with [existing character classes](https://docs.rs/regex/latest/regex/#ascii-character-classes))
+(Note that the above subpatterns are redundant as the same can be achieved with [existing character classes](https://docs.rs/regex/latest/regex/#ascii-character-classes))